Who is Atty. Jayr?

 My photo

 Atty.
-Eufemio A. Simtim, Jr. or & Atty.
+Eufemio A. Simtim, Jr. or Atty.
 Jayr is a licensed lawyer in the Philippines.
-He is a Partner at Simtim Gunay Viejo Sales & Sobrejuanite Law Group, but he presently does only virtual consultations while he is on a travel.
+He is a Partner at Simtim Gunay Viejo Sales Sobrejuanite Law Group, but he does only virtual consultations as he is presently out of the country.
 He has been in the litigation practice in most part of his legal career and has worked in the academe, in the government and in the corporate world.
 He also passed the PRC licensure exams for Real Estate Broker and for Real Estate Appraiser (Rank No. 5).
 He presently runs his Youtube Channel, @yourlawyer, providing free legal information and updates.

 Sunday, December 18, 2022